zeniagist/eventmeetup/README.md

 # Event Meetup App

 Event Meetup App is a progressive web application built with React hosted by a serverless function with AWS using the test-driven development (TDD) approach.
-[Google Calendar API](https://developers.google.com/calendar) is implimented to fetch upcoming events.
+[Google Calendar API](https://developers.google.com/calendar) is implimented to fetch upcoming events while can be downloaded for offline use.

 Users can search for a city and view a list of events hosted in the selected city.
 The app also allows a user to view charts that display how many events will take place on certain days as well view the popularity of the event.